The Virtual Currency Regulation Review: Belgium

-Payment services are regulated at EU level by the Payment Services Directive II (PSD II),46 which has been transposed into Belgian law through the adoption of the Act of 11 March 201847 (the Payment Services Act).
+Payment services are regulated at EU level by the Payment Services Directive II (PSD II),44 which has been transposed into Belgian law through the adoption of the Act of 11 March 201845 (the Payment Services Act).
 PSD II and the Payment Services Act aim to govern payment services and payment service providers, and to harmonise consumer protection and the rights and obligations for payment providers and users.

 Based on this latter exemption, closed scheme virtual currencies and (most) unidirectional scheme virtual currencies can be excluded directly based on their (absence of or limited) transferability.
-This exemption could even apply to certain bidirectional scheme virtual currencies if their use is limited according what is described above.53 Whether virtual currency service providers will fall within the scope of the Payment Services Act will have to be assessed on a case-by-case basis taking into account the factual circumstances of each case.
+This exemption could even apply to certain bidirectional scheme virtual currencies if their use is limited according what is described above.51 Whether virtual currency service providers will fall within the scope of the Payment Services Act will have to be assessed on a case-by-case basis taking into account the factual circumstances of each case.

-At the EU level, the Fourth Anti-Money Laundering Directive (AMLD4),54 transposed into Belgian law through the adoption of the Act of 18 September 2017 on the prevention of money laundering and terrorism funding (the AML Act),55 aims to intensify efforts to effectively combat money laundering and terrorism financing.
+At the EU level, the Fourth Anti-Money Laundering Directive (AMLD4),52 transposed into Belgian law through the adoption of the Act of 18 September 2017 on the prevention of money laundering and terrorism funding (the AML Act),53 aims to intensify efforts to effectively combat money laundering and terrorism financing.
 It does so by imposing certain risk assessment obligations and obligations to identify customers (know your customer (KYC)), and putting in place transaction monitoring procedures for obliged entities (i.e., certain financial and credit institutions as well as certain legal entities and natural persons in the exercise of their professional activities).

 Regulation of exchanges

 Virtual currency exchanges play a key role.
 They offer exchange services to users, and allow them to acquire virtual currencies with fiat money or other virtual currencies.60 With the exception of the AML Act discussed above, no specific legislation exists that regulates the business activities of a virtual currency exchange.
 The Act on Financial Instruments and the Act on Investment Services are two laws of general application that would apply to bidirectional scheme virtual currency exchanges if virtual currencies were to be considered as financial instruments.
 The fact that the virtual currency exchange Blocktrade.com sought approval from the European Financial Market Authority under MiFID II seems to indicate that some exchanges do consider that they are subject to financial legislation.61

 Regulation of miners

-Miners play an important role in virtual currencies networks.
+Miners also play an important role in virtual currency networks.
 The core activity of miners is validating virtual currency transactions by solving a cryptographic puzzle for which they use specialised mining hardware.
 In return for this, or as a reward, they get a sum of newly mined virtual currencies.
 In some cases, miners can earn additional transaction fees from users that require faster confirmation of a transaction.

 There is no specific Belgian legislation that regulates miners' activities.
-Nevertheless, any natural person or legal entity that earns money through mining activities could still be subject to Belgian tax law, and might have to pay personal or corporate income taxes.77
+Nevertheless, any natural person or legal entity that earns money through mining activities could still be subject to Belgian tax law, and might have to pay personal or corporate income taxes.62